 2004 marked the year that Don Everhart would begin his amazing career with the US Mint.
 In January of that year, he was hired as one of the 5 full-time sculptors who worked there.
 When he first joined, the 50 State Quarters program was well into production.
 Some of the first things he immediately got involved with was designing and modeling the reverses for various states on the 50 States and Territories Washington Quarters.
 He first worked on sculpting and modeling the 2005 California Quarter.
 It's important to note that some of the coins he worked on where sculpted, but not necessarily designed by Everhart.
 Although he did design, sculpt and engrave some of them as well.
 The California Quarter was not designed, but was sculpted by Don.

 For the next 4 years, Everhart would model at least 1 quarter per year for the 50 state quarter program.
 The states included Nevada, Montana, Idaho, New Mexico and Hawaii.
 The 50 state program ended in 2008, but it was extended for another year to include the District of Columbia and US territories in 2009.
-Everhart was responsible for designing the District of Columbia (Washington DC) quarter.
+Everhart was responsible for sculpting the District of Columbia (Washington DC) quarter.

 On May 17, 2005, US Senator John E. Sununu introduced a bill to Congress to start a new coin program to honor the US Presidents, called the Presidential $1 Coin Program.
 The program would be similar to the 50 State Quarter Program except that a golden dollar would be used which would depict each president in the order of their inauguration, starting with the first US President, George Washington.
 The obverse of the coin would depict a new president every 3 months, 4 per year.
 The words "IN GOD WE TRUST" along with the name of the President and the dual dates of their term in office, would appear on the obverse as well.

 The reverse of the coin would depict the Statue of Liberty and the words "UNITED STATES OF AMERICA" along the rim, which would be used during every year of this program.
 The edge of the coin (between the obverse and reverse), would depict the current year and mint mark that the coin was minted in, 13 stars and our motto "E PLURIBUS UNUM".
 Noticeably absent is the word "LIBERTY", which was left out since the Statue of Liberty would convey the same message of Liberty.
-The new Presidential Dollar Coins would be very similar in appearance and size to the golden Sacagawea Dollars, and both of these golden dollar coin programs would run at the same time.
+The new Presidential Dollar Coins would be very similar in appearance and size to the golden Native American & Sacagawea Dollars, and both of these golden dollar coin programs would run at the same time.